sa-lee/sneezy/README.md

 <img src="man/figures/README-unnamed-chunk-6-1.gif" width="100%" />

-Finally, we can also produce a 'Shephard's plot' comparing distances in the embedding space against the original high-dimensional space"
+Finally, we can also produce a "Shephard's plot" comparing distances in the embedding space against the original high-dimensional space"

 ``` r
 sneezy_shep(spheres, coords)